basbaccarne/io_badge/README.md

      </details>

-* Enter Sd card, power up, and give the device some time to boot (reboot can be needed after initial boot)
+* Enter SD card in Pi, power up, and give the device some time to boot (reboot can be needed after initial boot)

 * Update pi (this will take a while)
     ```console